-The interesting thing about Dragon House is that their menu is divided into thirds: Chinese, Thai and Indian.
+Dragon House is another Asian fusion restaurant, serving Chinese, Thai and Indian (plus sushi!).
 So you can either stick to one cuisine or order a bunch of dishes from all three.

 Recommended dishes: spicy barbecue beef with basil, spicy fried rice with red curry and shrimp